 Many different clients can be used to access information in an Exchange Online mailbox.
 These clients include desktop programs such as Microsoft Outlook, Outlook on the web (formerly known as Outlook Web App), and mobile clients such as phones, tablets, and other mobile devices.
 Each of these clients offers a variety of features.

-The following table contains links to topics that will help you learn about and manage some of the clients and client access methods that can be used to access an Office 365 mailbox.
+The following table contains links to topics that will help you learn about and manage some of the clients and client access methods that can be used to access an Office 365 or Microsoft 365 mailbox.

 |Exchange ActiveSync in Exchange Online||Learn about Exchange ActiveSync, the protocol that provides connectivity to a wide variety of mobile phones and tablets.
 Using Exchange ActiveSync, users can access email, calendar, contact, and task information.|